 3. Today Tix app; Get $10 through my link

 TodayTix is another discount theater ticket website and app that we can put in our arsenal to save money on theater tickets.
 Sixty percent of their sales are actually full-price or premium tickets available at the last minute.

 Find out about TodayTix here and get $10 free through my link.

 4. Broadway in Chicago Rush Seats

 Some shows have $25 Day-of-Show Rush Tickets available for sale at the theater box office.
 The $25 is all in – no additional fees.
 Sometimes you have to pay cash.
+Some rush tickets are available to the general public.
+Some are only available to student/teacher/senior/military.
 The rules vary for each show.

 The last show I did this with offered ten day-of rush tickets.
 Limit two tickets per person.
 Tickets retailed for $67-$77.
 So 63% off.
 Cha-ching!
-The box office opened at 11 AM.
-I arrived at 9:30AM and was all alone until about 11:30AM when an SUV pulled up and four adults got out and got in line.
+The box office opened at 1o AM.
+I arrived at 8:30AM and was all alone until about 9:30AM when an SUV pulled up and four adults got out and got in line.
 They planned to buy 8 tickets!
 So with my two plus their eight that was it.
-Other people started to walked up and they were ticked off!
+Other people started to walk up and they were ticked off!
 The early bird always catches the worm!
 You snoozey you losey!